Mutual Learning Programme in Gender Equality

-The programme focuses on concrete policy measures and on concrete and existing examples.
+The Mutual Learning Programme in Gender Equality focuses on policy measures as well as concrete and existing examples.
 It addresses both the opportunities and constraints for policy implementation and it concretely highlights the possibilities and challenges for transferability to other countries.

 The programme provides an opportunity for the stimulation of debate and exchange of experience between governmental representatives, independent experts and other relevant stakeholders.
 The ultimate aim is to facilitate the dissemination of good practice on gender equality in Europe.

 - In June 2016 Slovenia hosted a mutual learning seminar on promoting women in political decision-making positions and presented its initiatives on awareness raising and legislative quotas with the aim to improve the under-representation of women.
 France participated as associated country and presented its approach to legislating for parity democracy.
 The documents related to the seminar are available here.

 - The mutual learning seminar, held in London on 28-29 April 2016, examined and discussed good practices from the UK and Italy in tackling female genital mutilation (FGM), forced marriage and other harmful practices through legislation, improving the evidence base on FGM and the role of awareness raising and training.
 The documents related to the exchange are available here.

 - The seminar held in October 2015 in Paris, focused on good practices to support lone parents.
 France presented a wide range of measures including universal and selective benefits, support in accessing employment, flexible childcare and family support.
 Germany presented programmes to support lone parents in accessing the labour market, to foster networking with employers and to enhance coordination and partnerships between local bodies.
 The documents related to the exchange are available here.